MarkoNikolic97/Antpocalypse/README.md

 # Antpocalypse - A Roguelike Survival
-Showcase of a simple project I worked on in my spare time.

 Greetings,

-Firstly, I would like to say my thanks to all who showed interest in this project.
-Welcome.

 I will try to keep this as clear and concise as I can, as not to waste your precious time.
 Here I will present a simple outline of the projects main features and its general structure.
 At the bottom of the page you will find a video showcasing short and simple gameplay.
 The game is unpolished to say the least but most of the planned features work as intended.